osifo/thermondo-movies/README.md

-# Backend Senior Coding Challenge 🍿

-In this challenge, I designed and implemented a robust backend system that handles user interactions and provides movie ratings.
-We don't want to check coding conventions only.
+This project demonstrates a deisgn and implementartion of a robust backend system that handles user interactions and provides movie ratings.

 ## ✅ Requirements